This topic discusses the options for preserving the layout information of components on the EventFlow Editor canvas.

 To do this:

-Select the down-pointing arrow from the Project Explorer view's toolbar.
+Select the down-pointing triangle from the Project Explorer view's toolbar.

-.sblayout files again, you can either go through the same steps, this time clearing the check box, or you can use the down-arrow menu's
+.sblayout files again, go through the same steps, this time clearing the check box.

 When a module has separate